 Minimum credit hours for PhD Minor: 13

-Students will complete one course from Block 1, Block 2, and Block 3 before enrolling in the capstone course, Block 4:
+Students will complete the seminar and one course each from Block 1, Block 2, Block 3, and Block 4:

 Block 1: Systems